sganz/CrankWheel/README.md

 - Center Hole Diameter - Center hole of the wheel, set to 0 if no hole desired
 - Number Of Teeth - Count of teeth INCLUDING the missing teeth
 - Missing Teeth - Number of teeth that should be removed
-- Tooth Height - Height of the tooth inwards from the diameter.
+- Tooth Height - Height of the tooth inwards from the diameter
+- Tooth Ratio - Ratio of tooth width to space width.
+0.5 would be a 50/50 spaced wheel
 - Draw Rounded Roots - Draws the roots of the teeth rounded instead of square
 - Bolt Hole Count - Number of holes in the bolt circle
 - Bolt Hole Circle Diameter - Diameter of the bolt circle